Hummus - Sophie Heydel

 So, when in April 2017 several of the UK's biggest supermarkets took hummus off their shelves due to "production issues", the minor outcry - that would come to be known as the Hummus Crisis of 2017 - was inevitable.
 If this is news to you, I encourage you to do an internet search using the hashtags #hummuscrisis or #hummusgate, you will find many fluff news articles mocking the "hummus-eating-middle-classes", many ''beat the hummus crisis'' recipes from online food bloggers but only a few upset hummus wanting consumers.

 It has since transpired that the bulk of hummus in the UK is produced by an Icelandic company with 30 facilities dotted around the UK - the one that experienced the problem is based just off the Hanger Lane gyratory in West London.
-That's right, an Icelandic company based in Ealing, all very far for the Middle East and the origins of hummus al tahina.
+That's right, an Icelandic company based in Ealing, all very far from the Middle East and the origins of hummus al tahina.

 This company produces large quantities of hummus for a broad range of supermarkets, covering both the low and high end markets, which was a rude awakening to all those brand-loyal customers who had always insisted that their supermarket hummus was superior tasting to others.